peterkaminski/hotair-peterkaminski-wiki/README.md

 [[16.
 Franklin's town - and personal history|16.
 Describe the friends trips and then their visit to Franklin's home, where learn about some of the formative experiences from Franklin's life.]]

-Okay, we have enough to sort of structure of a story - let's have the AI write prompts now:
+Okay, we have enough to sort of structure a story - let's have the AI take a turn at writing prompts now:

 [[17.
 Ten suggested prompts|17.
 Consider your previous responses as the beginning of a narrative arc.
 What would be some good prompts to continue the development of the narrative?]]

-Ask the AI to use the prompts it came up with. (titles by me)
+Go on to ask the AI to use the prompts it came up with. (titles by me)

 [[18.
 Journeys of the heart - celebrating friendship and travel|18.
 Continue with prompt number 1.]]
 (Journeys of the heart - celebrating friendship and travel)